 Some trials are looking at newer hormone therapies such as Trilostane, fulvestrant (Faslodex) and abiraterone.
 Abiraterone stops the body producing oestrogen and androgens (male sex hormones).
 It seems that some breast cancer cells have androgen receptors.
 This is called AR positive breast cancer.
 Doctors want to see if abiraterone can help women with this type of breast cancer when it has stopped responding to other treatments.

 The phase 2 IPET study is looking at a new type of hormone therapy called irosustat for early breast cancer.
 Women taking part in this study have irosustat during the 2 weeks before they start their planned treatment of chemotherapy before surgery (neo adjuvant chemotherapy).
 During this time they have 2 PET-CT scans.
 The researchers will use these scans to find out if irosustat can slow or stop the growth of the cancer.
+This study has closed and we are waiting for the results.
 The IRIS study is looking at irosustat in advanced breast cancer.
 The researchers want to see how well adding irosustat to an aromatase inhibitor works and how safe it is.
-This trial has closed and we are waiting for the results.
+This study has closed and we are waiting for the results.

 You can find out more about hormone therapy trials for breast cancer on our clinical trials database.

 Biological therapies are treatments that act on processes in cancer cells.
 Many types of biological therapy are being tested for breast cancer.
 Some therapies are tested alongside standard treatments of chemotherapy, hormone therapy or radiotherapy.